speredenn/speredenn-tools/README.md

 The repository contains:

-* publish-svg: a bash script that exports SVG files in PDF referencing them with their git commit sha and date.
+* publish-it: a bash script that exports documents in PDF referencing them with their git commit sha and date.
 * More to come...